camilevahviraki/scandi-e-store/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used
+- Hat tip to anyone whose code was used for the end-point
 - Scandiweb
 - etc